ehsanbehnam/SmartSVA/README.md

 # SmartSVA
 SmartSVA introduces an improved Surrogate Variable Analysis algorithm that automatically captures salient features from data in the presence of confounding factors.
-Comparing to the popular SVA algorithm, SmartSVA works 10 times faster.
+SmartSVA proposes a revision on the popular SVA algorithm and on average achieves 10 times faster running time while trading no accuracy loss in return.

 Installing Dependencies
 =======================